All schools in England had a Governing Body which is responsible for overseeing many of the strategic decisions of the school.

 Terms of reference:

-To hear appeals against dismissal for capability only.
+• To hear appeals against dismissal for capability only.

 Disqualifications: Headteacher, members of previous committees.

-Standards & Curriculum committee
+Curriculum & Standards committee

-Standards and Curriculum areas:
+Curriculum and Standards areas:

 Be Healthy